Tabes dorsalis is a complication of untreated syphilis that involves muscle weakness and abnormal sensations.

-The goals of treatment are to cure the infection and slow the disorder from getting worse.
+The goals of treatment are to cure the infection and slow the disease.
 Treating the infection helps prevent new nerve damage and may reduce symptoms.
 Treatment does not reverse existing nerve damage.

 Symptoms of existing nervous system damage need to be treated.
 People who are unable to eat, dress themselves, or take care of themselves may need help.
-Rehabilitation, physical therapy, and occupational therapy may help people who have muscle weakness.
+Rehabilitation, physical therapy, and occupational therapy may help with muscle weakness.

-Complications of late-stage syphilis infection may include:
+Complications may include:

 All pregnant women should be screened for syphilis.

-Hook EW III.
+Ghanem KG, Hook EW.
 Syphilis.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 327.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 303.

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.